Healthy Homes Assessment Judgeford

 Draught Stopping Judgeford

-Draughts increase the likelihood of less temperature in houses.
-A humid house will cost more to heat, resulting in wasted money and energy.
+Draughts may lead to less temperature in homes.
+A damp home will cost more to heat, resulting in wasted energy and incurring higher costs.

 What are unjustifiable gaps or holes?

-You don’t require to cover up holes or gaps in the building.
-For instance, small gaps around windows and doors could be necessary to allow movement of the building as the home warms and cools to allow them to be closed and opened rather than securing.
-We will test every window and door during an Healthy Homes assessment of your rental property.
+You don’t need to block up intentional gaps or holes that are part of the building.
+For instance, small gaps around windows and doors might be necessary to allow for movement within the structure when the household warms and cools so that they are able to be opened and closed rather than securing.
+We will inspect all doors and windows in an Healthy Homes assessment of your rental property.

 draught stopping building inspections